-The two began fighting where Kaua’i is now located, Pele would start fires or create fire pits in which Nāmaka would come and burn them out with the sea and attack her sister.
+The two began fighting where Kauai is located.
+Pele would start fires or create fire pits and Nāmaka would put them out with the sea and attack her sister.
 This is how the islands began to form.
 She continued to move southeast to Moloka‘i and Maui, where she created the Haleakalā volcano.
-Nāmaka and Pele battled on Maui, and Nāmaka was believed to have killed Pele.
+Nāmaka and Pele battled on Maui, where Nāmaka was believed to have killed Pele.

 Subscribe & Save